IBM/cp4ba-jam-in-a-box/docs/24.0.0/Solutions/Client Onboarding/README.md

 >
 > - As this approach relies on reserving an environment from IBM TechZone, this document is **only applicable to IBM Business Partners** that have the ability to request environments from TechZone **and IBMers**.
 > - In addition, to use this environment, accessing the bastion host via **RDP** is required.
 Ensure you have an RDP tool of choice for your operating system.
-> - Showcasing **RPA** in action as part of the Client Onboarding scenario requires a few manual steps.
+> - Showcasing **RPA** in action as part of the Client Onboarding scenario requires a few manual configuration steps as described below.
 >
 > If you have your own Cloud Pak for Business Automation (CP4BA) 24.0.0 environment and can't use RDP, please refer to this [document](../../../index.md) and this [document](README_2400_SelfDeploy.md) for other options.